toxintoxin/memento/content/docs/lab/protocol/BP-pacFA-protocol-v2.md

 +++
-title = 'BP-pacFA protocol version 2'
+title = "BP-pacFA protocol version 2"
 +++

 1. incubate with 10μM BP-pacFA in HBSS for 10min at 37°C